Snow Falling on Cedars (film): Plot

 Also involved in the trial is Ole Jurgensen, an elderly man who sold his strawberry field to Carl.
 The strawberry field was a contested issue during the trial.
-The land was originally owned by Carl Heine Sr. The Miyamotos lived in a house on the Heines' land and picked strawberries for Carl Sr. Kabuo, and Carl Jr. were close friends as children.
-Kabuo's father, Zenhichi, eventually approached Carl Sr. about purchasing 7 acre of the farm.
+The land was originally owned by Carl Heine Sr. The Miyamotos lived in a house on the Heines' land and picked strawberries for Carl Sr. Kazuo, and Carl Jr. were close friends as children.
+Kazuo's father, Zenhichi, eventually approached Carl Sr. about purchasing 7 acre of the farm.
 Though Etta opposed the sale, Carl Sr. agreed.
 The payments were to be made over a ten-year period.
 However, before the last payment was made, war erupted between the U.S. and Japan, and all islanders of Japanese ancestry were forced to relocate to internment camps.
 In 1944, Carl Sr. died and Etta sold the land to Ole.
-When Kabuo returned after the war, he was extremely bitter toward Etta for reneging on the land sale.
-When Ole suffered a stroke and decided to sell the farm, he was approached by Carl Jr., hours before Kabuo arrived, to try to buy the land back.
+When Kazuo returned after the war, he was extremely bitter toward Etta for reneging on the land sale.
+When Ole suffered a stroke and decided to sell the farm, he was approached by Carl Jr., hours before Kazuo arrived, to try to buy the land back.
 During the trial, the land is presented as a family feud and the motivation behind Carl's murder.

 Ishmael's search of the maritime records reveals that on the night that Carl Heine died a freighter passed through the channel where Carl had been fishing at 1:42am, five minutes before his watch had stopped.
 Ishmael realizes that Carl was thrown overboard by the force of the freighter's wake.
 Despite the bitterness he feels at Hatsue's rejection, Ishmael comes forward with the new information.
 Further evidence is collected in support of the conclusion that Carl had climbed the boat's mast to cut down a lantern, been knocked from the mast by the freighter's wake, hit his head on his boat's gunwale, then fallen into the sea.
-The charges against Kabuo are dismissed.
+The charges against Kazuo are dismissed.
 Hatsue thanks Ishmael by allowing him to hold her "one last time."